AhmedRaafat-AR/Metrics-Dashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+1. Availability: This metric measures the percentage of time that a service is available to users.
+It can be measured by tracking the number of requests that are successfully completed and dividing it by the total number of requests made over a certain period of time.

+2. Response Time: This metric measures how long it takes for a request to be processed and responded to.
+It can be measured by tracking the amount of time it takes for each request to be completed from start to finish.

+3. Error Rate: This metric measures the percentage of requests that failed due to an error or other issue with the service.
+It can be measured by tracking the number of failed requests compared to the total number of requests made over a certain period of time.

+4. Throughput: This metric measures how many requests can be processed in a given amount of time, such as per second or minute.
+It can be measured by tracking the number of successful requests completed over a certain period of time divided by that same period’s duration (seconds or minutes).

+5. Latency: This metric measures how long it takes for data to travel from one point in a system to another, such as from server to client or vice versa.
+It can be measured by tracking how long it takes for each request or response packet to travel between two points in a system over a certain period of time.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.